Blubberli/argmin2024-perspective/README.md

 ### Scenarios

 We distinguish between three scenarios for this retrieval task.
-Using these different scenarios, we want to verify the effect of using socio-cultural properties at varios stages.
+Using these different scenarios, we want to verify the effect of using socio-cultural properties at various stages.
 To participate, please follow the corresponding
 instructions:

-1.) **Baseline**: This scenario focuses on text-only retrieval of relevant arguments given and evaluate the general abilities of the retrieval system. **Note**: do not use any socio-cultural properties neither for the query nor the cropus.
+1.) **Baseline**: This scenario focuses on text-only retrieval of relevant arguments given and evaluates the general abilities of the retrieval system. **Note**: do not use any socio-cultural properties for the query or the corpus.

 **Example query**:  _Are you in favor of the introduction of a tax on foods containing sugar (sugar tax)?_
 **Example candidate**:  _The reduction of sugar in food should be pushed.
 Not every food needs additional sugar as a supplement._

-2.) **Explicit Perspectivism**: With this scenario, we focus on using explicit mentioned socio-cultural properties in the query and the corpus. **Note**: thus you are allowed to integrate these properties for all queries and all arguments in the corpus for retrieval.
+2.) **Explicit Perspectivism**: With this scenario, we focus on using explicitly mentioned socio-cultural properties in the query and the corpus. **Note**: thus, you are allowed to integrate these properties for all queries and all arguments in the corpus for retrieval.

 **Example query**: